roger-petro/cmghelp/README.md

 The **CMG Help** extension provides detailed descriptions for keywords used in CMG simulation models, helping users better understand the commands they are using, particularly in High-Performance Computing (HPC) environments.
 The extension supports both GEM and IMEX solvers, with a customizable keyword system that loads from a `CMGKeywords.json` file.

-Please **note** that the CMG keywords do not come bundled with the installation of this extension due to the intellectual property rights of the software manufacturer.
-Users are required to generate the `CMGKeywords.json` file themselves, provided they have a valid installation of the CMG flow simulator.
-The provided Python script (`parsedoc.py`) can be used to parse the documentation from an existing installation and create the necessary file for the extension to function.
+Please **note** that the CMG manuals are not bundled with the installation of this extension due to the intellectual property rights of the software manufacturer.

+This extension includes a file called CMGKeywords.json, which maps keywords to the location of the HTML manuals on disk, following a standard CMG installation.
+Eventually, it may be necessary to generate a new version of this file to update the paths or to accommodate a newly installed version.
+To assist with this, there is a script called parsedoc.py that can scan the disk and create the JSON file, as detailed below.

 ## Features